-Indeed, the Portuguese warned the 22-year-old that if he fails under the Italian boss then he is unlikely to ever reach his full potential as a player.
+Indeed, Mourinho warned the 22-year-old that if he fails under the Italian boss, then he is unlikely to ever reach his full potential as a player.

 "Mancini was his first coach as a professional, so before me," he added.
 "So for sure the same feeling I have, Mancini has probably even more than Mario.

-"You know, Mario was 18 with Mancini at Inter, was 20 with me.
+"You know, Mario was 18 with Mancini at Inter and he was 20 with me.
 Now, he should be 22, so the natural tendency is that he grows up and becomes the player that the talent he has.

 "I've no contact with Mario in this moment, but I hope so.
 I hope so, and Roberto knows him well, speaks the same language, knows him since he was a kid, so if he doesn't do it with Roberto, it will be difficult to do with another one, but I hope so because he's a talent."